Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 What’s up next for me?
 Before I let you go, here are a few of the titles I’m hoping to get through this upcoming month.

-Be sure to come back at the end of April to see which ones I read and what I thought.
+Be sure to come back in April to see which ones I read.

 What books did you read in March?